louis-thevenet/open-editor/README.md

 `open-editor` allows you to open the system default editor to edit files or simply get the result as a String.

-It supports calling the editor with specific line and column numbers.
+It also supports calling a specific editor or opening on specific line and column numbers.

 ## Quick Start